-The Sam Winchester School of Hunting: I have no concrete parameters for this because it's actually a series of interconnected one-shots, but it'll be updated often.
+The Sam Winchester School of Hunting: Ongoing.
+Forever.
+Always.
+I have no concrete parameters for this because it's actually a series of interconnected one-shots, but it'll be updated often.

 I'm a very character-oriented writer, so I will focus on the characters' thoughts and emotions as they grow through their trials.
-I am female, so my male characters may end up a little bit more emotional than normal, but then again, I'm sure there are grown men out there who aren't terrified of showing their emotions.
+Which means I write a lot of angst.
+A lot.
 I also write non-chronologically, so the ends and middles of my fics may get done before the beginnings, so my updates are rarely consistent.

-I'm also a scientist, so my stories will have theory and such explaining why certain things occur the way they do (i.e. Why do Rangers get their specific colors?) and strong explanations for weapons and other technology - except for cars.
+I'm also a scientist, so my stories will have theory and such explaining why certain things occur the way they do (i.e. Why do Power Rangers get their specific colours?) and strong explanations for weapons and other technology - except for cars.
 I don't do cars, the hulking metal death-traps.

 Power Rangers: I write Tommy-centric fics.
 He's basically my all-time favorite character.
-I try not to mess around with canon too much (i.e. Tommy and Kim broke up, and I'm leaving it that way, and won't write any Tommy/Kim set after Zeo), but I do tweak things a little, as you'll see if you read my fics.
+I try not to mess around with canon too much but I do tweak things a little, as you'll see if you read my fics.
 I don't do much romance, but I generally stick to canon-supported pairings.
 For example, Eric and Taylor don't explicitly get together, but their relationship is supported by Reinforcements From the Future.
-Actually, now that I think about it, apart from the MMPR couples and Joel Rawlings/Dr. Angela Fairweather, were there any explicitly stated couples?
-I mean, we all assume Carter and Dana get together, but were there any Lightspeed Rescue episodes where they went on a date, or anything?
+The closest to romantic relationships I usually write is queerplatonic partnerships, so you'll see those turn up.
 Further, I only write up to Operation Overdrive.
 I simply didn't manage to invest emotionally enough into the later seasons to write well for them.

 Supernatural: I am a hardcore Sam!girl, all the way.
 I relate to him the most, and he's been a huge help to me emotionally over the years.
-Dean...
-My feelings on him are complicated.
-Analytically, I do like him, what his role is and what themes are focused on him.
-Emotionally, I would like to set him on fire.
-And don't even get me started on the whole possession-as-a-rape-metaphor thing.
-I firmly believe that the brothers have an unhealthy relationship, no matter how much they love each other, and that Dean forgets that Sam's an individual person, and not a mission or an object or an extension of himself.
-(The extension of himself is one I have particular issues with).
+Seriously.
+This brilliant, compassionate, good-hearted man is such a blessing.
+As for Dean...
+Ha.
+Ha ha.
+Fuck Dean Winchester.
 Nevertheless, I do my best to treat Dean fairly, and write as true to character as I can.
 See my Tumblr for my feelings on Sam, because there are a lot of them.
-SPN is currently the primary fandom I write for.

 Numb3rs: I'm first and foremost a Charlie girl, and secondly a Colby girl.
 All other characters fall after these two.
 I don't actually have any problems with the Charlie/Amita pairing, but I just can't write it very well, because I'm pretty similar to Amita, and I always feel like I'm writing a self-insert when I use her.
 That's why Amita's at Harvard in my fic.
 I write Angtsy!Charlie most, because the first three seasons were, in my opinion, the best, and Charlie was definitely a little angsty back then.